Sarah Herron Reveals How ‘Bachelor In Paradise’ Blowout With Chad Johnson Changed Her Life

 My favorite love story of all time.
 The one that started as a journey to find love on a reality show and turned into a (much longer) journey to find self-love and help other young women learn to love themselves, too.
 Thank you universe, ABC, @theyearofelan, @beetsaladbar and @seanloweksu and @catherinegiudici giving me the most meaningful, relationship and fairytale ending I could have ever dreamed of.
 My wish is for everyone to celebrate love for themselves today… through self-care, donuts, and bubble baths.
 Love yourself… it's the only one you get!

-While Sarah Herron’s Bachelor family has supported her SheLift adventure, it wasn’t long ago that she was defending some of them against Johnson.
+While Sarah Herron’s Bachelor family has supported her SheLift adventures, it wasn’t long ago that she was defending some of them against Johnson.
 On last summer’s BiP, Johnson went on a drunken rant about his castmates.
 When Sarah called Johnson out for his abusive behavior, he spewed a slew of profanities and accused her of being a fame whore and poked fun at her disability.
 Johnson’s drunken antics cost him his spot on Bachelor in Paradise.
 The morning after his tirade, host Chris Harrison told him he had to leave the show.

 After the episode aired, Johnson posted a short video apology to Herron, and in an interview with 9 News, he expressed regret for what he said about Sarah.